 What are the defining features of tiki huts?
 You don’t have to be an architect or builder to answer, even children know this one.
 Thatch roofs give tiki huts their characteristic appearance, as they look tropical, casual and natural.
 Like palm tree fronds rustling in the breeze, tiki thatch roofs move organically, unlike any other roofing material.

 Thatch Reed Panels are made from natural African reeds and sewn together with a flexible urethane top strip for maximum waterproofing.
-Thatch Reed Panels create a much more refined thatched roof appearance opposed to the shaggy palm.
+Thatch Reed Panels create a much more refined thatched roof appearance as opposed to the shaggy palm.

 One of the features of tiki thatch roofing materials that people like most is that it’s natural, made from materials grown on earth.
 Because thatch is natural, it mixes well with other design materials, so you can turn almost any area into a tropical paradise.